kudashevs/accept-language/README.md

 ## Features

-The Accept-Language package retrieves a language code with the highest priority (the highest language associated quality value) from an HTTP Accept-Language request-header field.
-The language code may consist of a 2-letter/3-letter primary language subtag, an optional script subtag, and an optional region subtag.
-Usually, the language code consists of a 2-letter primary subtag and an optional region subtag separated by the underscore (e.g. en_GB).
-This format is very similar to the CLDR format (overlaps with the ISO 15897), and it is used by the majority of frameworks in localization.
+The Accept-Language package retrieves a preferred language from an HTTP Accept-Language request-header field.
+It retrieves the language in the form of a language code.
+This code is pretty similar to the Unicode Locale Identifier which is widely used in localization.
+The code consists of a mandatory 2-letter/3-letter language subtag and a region subtag separated by an underscore (e.g. en_GB).
+It is worth noting that the package allows to control the presence of different subtags in the resulting code (including script and extlang subtags) and the representation of the separator.

-- Can return the default language value if a client accepts any language
+- Can return a default language value if a client accepts any language
+- Can configure a default returning language by providing the `default_language` option
-- Can override the predefined default value by providing the `default_language` option
+- Can configure a default separator value by providing the `separator` option
-- Can retrieve the two-letter language code only by setting the `two_letter_only` option
+- Can retrieve the two-letter languages only by setting the `two_letter_only` option
-- Can override the default separator value by providing the `separator` option
+- Can restrict the language search to specific values by providing the `accepted_languages` option
-- Can restrict the language search by providing the `accepted_languages` option
+- Can retrieve the exact match languages only by setting the `exact_match_only` option

 The package goes with the built-in Laravel framework support.
 For more information see [Laravel usage](#laravel-usage) section.